lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ### Build the Docker Containers

 1. Run `docker compose build`.
 2. Initialize the containers with `docker compose up`.
-Terminate the process a few seconds after it stops printing to the console.
+Terminate the process with `CTRL - C` a few seconds after it stops printing to the console.

 ### Perform Migrations (Docker)